-Hot Permits should be acquired where necessary before work commences.
+Hot Work Permits should be acquired where necessary before work commences.

-Follow the Refrigeration Code of Practice Guidelines.
+Follow the Refrigerant Handling Code of Practice guidelines.

-3.2 Piping and Brazing.
+3.2 Piping and Brazing

 - a.
-The Outdoor unit has shut off valves and uses swaged pipe connections. - b.
+The Outdoor unit has shut off valves and uses swaged pipe connections.
+It is shipped with a precharge of R32 refrigerant. - b.
 The Indoor unit is shipped from the factory with pressured nitrogen. - c.
 Immediately before removing the brazed pipe seals from the Indoor and Outdoor units, relieve the pressure to atmosphere after first ensuring the Outdoor unit shut off valves are closed. - d.
 Refer to supplied Specification Sheet for pipe sizing. - e.
-Use clean sealed refrigeration grade piping designed for R410A. - f.
+Use clean sealed refrigeration grade piping designed for R32. - f.
 Before brazing any pipe connections, ventilate the pipe concerned with low pressure nitrogen. - g.
 Use pipe cutters to avoid swarf. - h.
-Use long radius bends (2x pipe dia.). - i.
-Insulate both suction (gas) and liquid lines; seal all insulation joints. - j.
-Ensure open pipe ends are sealed until the final connection is made. - k.
+Use long radius bends (2x pipe dia.). - Insulate both suction (gas) and liquid lines; seal all insulation joints. - Ensure open pipe ends are sealed until the final connection is made. - k.
 If the outdoor unit is to be installed above the indoor unit, then the suction riser should be trapped at the bottom of the vertical rise and then again at 8 m (maximum) intervals.
 This is to ensure oil return to the compressor.
 The trap should be a 'swan-neck' curve in the pipe, with no change in the pipe size.
 Refer figure 3.